China tries to gain traction in its basketball World Cup

 Now there’s a big chance to make amends at home.

-The two-week basketball World Cup opened on Saturday across China with the host team playing Ivory Coast in the capital Beijing on the first day.

 “We lost all our games and came back.
-It was disappointing,” China coach Li Nan said of Rio.
+It was disappointing,” China coach Li Nan said of play in Rio.
 “This year we’ve put a lot of effort into preparing for this tournament and we want to show — with some adjustments and with the same core group of guys — that we can compete on the international level.”

+They did on Saturday as the two-week tournament opened across the country.
+China defeated the Ivory Coast 70-55 for a positive start in Beijing on the first day of play.

 Though early tournament games are spread across eight venues, much of the focus is on Beijing.
 China plays its initial group games here, and it’s also the site of the semifinals and final.